rapyuta-robotics/rapyuta-io-docs/hugo/content/6_troubleshoot/613_vpn-services.md

 ## Problem: VPN network does not get updated when switching projects in RioCLI

-If you have switched projects in the CLI using the rio project select command but are still seeing machines from the previously selected project when running `rio vpn status`, there might be an issue with the VPN connection not being updated correctly.
+If you have switched projects in the CLI using the rio project select command but are still seeing machines from the previously selected project there might be an issue with the VPN connection not being updated correctly.

 ### Solution